everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 #### WASI Logging

 Every CLI reports logs executed by guest programs running on the Homestar host runtime.
-In order to emit log messages, Homestar implements the proposed [WASI logging WIT interface][wasi-logging] which exposes the `log` method to function writers for integration into their programs.
+To emit log messages, Homestar implements the proposed [WASI logging WIT interface][wasi-logging] which exposes the `log` method to function writers for integration into their programs.
 As we'll demonstrate later in this post, when you call `log` in your guest code, Every CLI will display logs in a console at a specified level of verbosity and with contextual information.

 In addition, Every CLI provides detailed information that reports workflow events and runtime execution errors.

 ### Our functions

 We will write arithmetic operations in each source language to keep our example code simple.
-Our Rust program will perform addition and division; the JavaScript one will perform subtraction; and, the Python program will carry out multiplication.
+Our Rust program will perform addition and division, the JavaScript one will perform subtraction, and the Python program will perform multiplication.
 We will use division to show division by zero error reporting.

 Our functions will be compiled into Wasm components using tools from or built upon the excellent work of the Bytecode Alliance.
 The Wasm component ecosystem is evolving quickly, so keep in mind that the techniques described in this blog post may be out of date.
 We'll provide links so you can check on the latest developments.